PGrabinski/easy-python-ai-cookiecutter/README.md

 This repository is supposed to bring the most development value for the least knowledge and effort required.

-# Plans
+## Plans

 - [x] Cookiecutter template
 - [x] Poetry dependency managment
 - [x] Visual Studio Code Devcontainer settings
 - [x] Pre-commit
 - [x] Ruff linting and formatting
+- [x] Mypy static type checking
+- [x] Pre-commit hooks extension
-- [ ] Instructions with basic explenations
+- [ ] Instructions with basic explenations of the used tools
+- [ ] Extended tutorials for the used tools that cover typical uses